 Ex-Proud Boys leader Enrique Tarrio sentencing delayed in Jan.
 6 case

 The sentencing hearing for Enrique Tarrio, the former national chairman of the Proud Boys convicted for seditious conspiracy for his role in the Jan.
-6, 2021 attack on the U.S. Capitol, is postponed.
+6, 2021 attack on the U.S. Capitol, has been rescheduled.

 Tarrio could face the stiffest penalty doled out so far in the government's massive prosecution of Capitol rioters.